 Poetry is one of those things that spans the generations.
 Many poems will bring a smile both to a child hearing it for the first time and the adult sharing it with them.
-They rhythmic nature of poetry makes it an easy choice to memorize, so if you are at all intimidated by memorization then start here.
+They rhythmic nature of poetry makes it an easy choice to memorize, so if you are at all intimidated by memorization, start here.

 - Gunga Din by Rudyard Kipling

 - Stopping by Woods on a Snowy Evening by Robert Frost

 - The Road Not Taken by Robert Frost

 - The Duck by Ogden Nash

 - Wynken, Blynken, and Nod by Eugene Field

 - The Moon by Robert Lewis Stevenson

 - All Things Bright and Beautiful by Cecil Frances Alexander